Handwritten Annals of the City of Toulouse: The work of the capitouls

 Only the first part must be completed each year, and several pages are left blank for this purpose.
 It is this part that is more particularly the object of aesthetic care, which is first manifested by the attention paid to the initial letter decorated with portraits of capitouls, although these are then secondary.

 At the end of 14th century all the blank pages of this first book, called the "White Book", are filled in.
 It is then dismembered as follows: parts two to six are in a volume which retains the name "White Book", the first part is bound separately, forming a "Vermilion Book" or "Red Book".
 This last book will count twelve volumes in 1787, date of the last annal written.

 For almost a century, the text of the chronicles was limited to being a kind of municipal directory.
 In 1383, however, a new element was recounted: the revolt of the Toulouse bourgeoisie, led by the capitouls, against the repression carried out against the Tuchin Revolt by the Duke of Berry, governor of Languedoc.
 Important events were thus added more and more frequently, and at the end of 15th century chronicles on the "true history of Toulouse" were even added to the Annals.
 More or less fanciful, they evoke, for example, the foundation of the city by the mythical King Tholus, grandson of Japhet, or even place Toulouse on an equal footing with Rome...
 Thus the Annals became, particularly during the Renaissance, a tool to promote the city and the actions of the capitouls.
-Although the historical value of the texts is relative, they nevertheless provide information on the concern of the municipal body to enhance its image and legitimacy in order to better defend itself against attempts by the royal administration or the Parliament of Toulouse to restrict its prerogatives.
+Although the historical value of the texts is relative, they nevertheless provide information on the concern of the municipal body to enhance its image and legitimacy in order to better defend itself against attempts by the royal administration or the Parlement of Toulouse to restrict its prerogatives.
 These picturesque additions disappear in the 17th century, the chronicles then being reduced to a report on the action carried out during the past year.